rust-lang/rfcs/text/0000-truly-unsized-types.md

 switch to using the `DynamicSize` bound.

-Specifically, there are generic items where the `Sized` bound is not lifted only to ensure that a reference is thin so it can be coerced or transmuted to a raw pointer.
+Specifically, there are generic items where the `Sized` bound is not lifted only to ensure that a reference is thin, so as to be coerced or transmuted to a raw pointer.
 These will be unable to use truly unsized types, and should get the type bound relaxed to `?Sized` and a [negative bound](https://github.com/rust-lang/rfcs/pull/586)